Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/ISSUES-21.08.md

 # Some known potential issues in the 21.08 LUMI stack

+  * Many issues with the AMD 3.0.0 compilers:

+      * **Tcl**: Frontend failure

+          * Because of this, all packages that depend on it also cannot be compiled for cpeAMD: SQLite, PROJ, and several packages in the contributed repository.

   * **ELPA**: So far this library fails to compile with the Cray and AMD Fortran compilers.